vichuge/rb-tic-tac-toe/README.md

 ## Show your support

-Give an ⭐️ if you like this project!
+Give a ⭐️ if you like this project!

 ## 📝 License